UBC-MDS/DSCI_522_PM2.5_Analysis/README.md

 ## How to Summarize

-Create a visualization of the data that shows the estimate, confidence intervals and distribution for each sample. <br>For our t-test, we will also visualize the cut-off for the significance level and our test statistic on the visualization.
+Create a visualization of the data that shows the estimate, confidence intervals and distribution for each sample. <br>For our t-test, we will also visualize the density curve of the corresponding t-distribution, 95% threshold and test statistic.

 ## Usage: